Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 And that a bad thing becomes worse the more severe the pain or coercion it results in is.

-However, in day to day terms, the general principle in Angaianism regarding all sentient entities is to minimize death and coercion and to maximize well-being wherever reasonably possible.
+In terms of applying these abstract principles to day-to-day reality, the general rule of thumb in Angaianism is to minimize death and coercion and to maximize well-being wherever reasonably possible, for all humans and animals.

 By extension, veganism and opposition to solely retributive forms of justice such as the death penalty are de-facto tenets of the philosophy, as are the staunch commitments to defending personal